Seven Reasons To Start Bookkeeping

 6. Paying taxes becomes easier

 Tax time becomes a lot simpler with proper bookkeeping.
 No more chasing up missing receipts at the last minute.
 With an organised bookkeeping system, you can easily work out your tax payables.
-You might even be eligible for a tax refund, there's only one way to find out!
+You may even be eligible for a tax refund, there's only one way to find out!

 7. Bookkeeping is required by law